airburst/goplow/README.md

 # Goplow ❄️

 A single-file Go executable that runs a web server for displaying analytics events in real-time.
-The application automatically opens your default browser on startup and serves a responsive web interface.
+It decodes event messages and validates them against a library of JSONSchema, then shows whether your events are good, bad, or trailing behind the latest schema versions.

 ![Goplow Screenshot](./docs-images/screen-1.png)